WFSU-TV: History

-WFSU-TV went on the air for the first time on September 20, 1960 on channel 11.
-The FCC had allocated only one VHF channel (channels 2-13) to the Tallahassee marketplace.
+WFSU-TV went on the air for the first time on September 20, 1960, on channel 11.
+The FCC had allocated only one VHF channel (channels 2-13) to the Tallahassee market.
 After the Tallahassee market was expanded to include a large portion of southwest Georgia, Florida State persuaded the FCC to make channel 11 a noncommercial license.
 Channels 14-69 in the UHF spectrum were available, but were not as easily accessible to television viewers, and were not seen as viable at the time.
-While this move assured north-central Florida and southwest Georgia of PBS service, it also meant that Tallahassee would have a long wait for full service from all three major commercial networks, since the VHF channel was already allocated, and the available UHF channels were seen as undesirable.
-A commercial station wouldn't sign on in the Tallahassee market until WECA-TV (now WTXL-TV) opened in 1976.
+While this move assured north-central Florida and southwest Georgia would receive PBS service, it also meant that Tallahassee would have a long wait for full service from all three major commercial networks.
+The VHF channel was already allocated to FSU, and the available UHF channels were seen as undesirable.
+The market would not receive a commercial station until WCTV signed on using channel 6 in Thomasville, Georgia.
+While WCTV has effectively been a Tallahassee station since it debuted, a commercial station would not sign on licensed to Tallahassee proper until WECA-TV (now WTXL-TV) opened in 1976.

 WFSG signed on July 22, 1988, replacing a low-powered translator on channel 22 that had served Panama City since the late 1970s.